 Urgent action is needed now in the Democratic Republic of Congo.
 Millions of people have been forced from their homes due to conflict and are in dire need of humanitarian assistance.
 Oxfam is there supplying emergency food and clean water.
 With your help we can save more lives.

 Millions facing severe hunger

-The conflict has led to an eight-fold increase in hunger.
-Three full farming seasons have been missed, leading to severe food shortages.
+The crisis has led to an eight-fold increase in hunger.
+Full farming seasons have been missed, leading to severe food shortages.
 Millions still do not have access to clean water, drinking instead from unprotected water sources.

 The resurgence of Ebola